Receiving & Processing Samples

 Nursing Team

-Ensure that all samples are properly collected, labelled, and handed over to Reception in time for courier pick-up.
+Ensure that all samples are properly labelled, sealed, and handed over to Reception in time for courier pick-up (wearing appropriate Personal Protective Equipment (PPE) as needed).

 Synnovis